- About Us

 Unfortunately for many victims of cruise accidents, insurance coverage isn’t enough and the cruise companies do very little to help.
 The top personal injury lawyers at Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers are dedicated to holding negligent cruise lines accountable and seeking compensation for those harmed.

-If you’ve suffered losses as a result of a cruise ship incident, call (713) 364-0723 to schedule a consultation with an experienced personal injury lawyer.
+If you’ve suffered losses as a result of a cruise ship incident, schedule a consultation with an experienced personal injury lawyer.